braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/teams.md

 Braze admins can assign Team Roles to their dashboard users who are limited to only read or write data available to their particular Teams.
 Predefined Team Roles include language and location.

 To assign a Team Role, navigate to **Manage Users** and select a user you'd like to add to your team.
-Click <i class="fa fa-edit"></i> **Edit**, set their User Role to **Limited**, and add them to the appropriate app group.
+Click <i class="fa fa-edit"></i> **Edit**, set their User Role to **Limited**, and add them to the appropriate workspace.
 Next, select the **Team** you'd like to add this user to, and assign specific permissions from the **Team** permissions column.
-Note that some permissions are only granted via app group, and these permissions will appear as "--" in the **Teams** permissions column.
+Note that some permissions are only granted via workspace, and these permissions will appear as "--" in the **Teams** permissions column.

 ![Assigning Team roles][2]